 Notes

-Add the stock slowly: Pour in the stock a little at a time while whisking.
-This keeps the gravy smooth and helps prevent lumps.
+Add the broth slowly: Pour it in a little at a time while whisking so the roux loosens without clumping.